MChoc/Sensorthon/Workshop/4. Rules/README.md

 4. Prefix your rule with your team name along with an underscore and give the rule a meaningful name
 5. Click "Next"
 ![Rules_2](/Workshop/4.%20Rules/Rules_2.png)
 6. Construct an SQL statement where the table you are selecting from is the name of the topic being published to.
-The message format will be the exact JSON payload you send from the EduKit with no extra fields
+The message format will be the exact JSON payload you send from the EduKit with no extra fields.
+The name of the topic is one that you have defined within your MQTT code.
+E.g. you could have "EduKit_TEAMNAME/motion/intruder/detected" etc.
 7. Click "Next"
 ![Rules_3](/Workshop/4.%20Rules/Rules_3.png)
 8. Choose an AWS service to forward the EduKit message to.
 In this case I have chosen Lambda where the message can be further processed and forwarded to other services